windmaomao/react-sheet/gatsby/content/posts/frontend-fangjin-2018.md

 Recognized for outstanding performance, for the exceptional UI framework build.
 Deutsche Bank, US.

-#### Front Cover Design, Sep 2010
+#### Book Cover Design, Sep 2010

 Accepted article and front cover design for the book and magazine.
-Book "Multi-scale Modeling of Cancer", Journal Nonlinearity 23(2010)
+Book "Multi-scale Modeling of Cancer", and Journal Nonlinearity 23(2010)

-### Others
+### Activities

 #### Advent of Code, 2019
 Compete for 2019 and rank #8 within the company